-An ERPS instance containing one Control VLAN and one or more protected Data VLANs must be configured, and the global ERPS function enabled on the switch (see "ERPS Global Configuration" on page 429) before a ring instance can start
+An ERPS ring containing one Control VLAN and one or more protected Data VLANs must be configured, and the global ERPS function enabled on the switch (see "ERPS Global Configuration" on page 473) before a ring can start running.
+Once enabled, the RPL owner node and non-owner node state machines will start, and the ring will enter the active state.